 Introducing measures aimed at promoting environmental awareness and activities

 In order to help achieve sustainable growth for local communities and coexistence with the harmony environment while providing our products and services, the Yamaha Motor Group believes that it is important to promote environmental protection activities and to strengthen cooperation with all of our stakeholders through obtaining their understanding and participation.
 We also believe that clearly communicating to the world our approach to environmental preservation is one of our corporate social responsibilities.

 Under the Yamaha Motor Group Environmental Plan 2020, Yamaha Motor aims to “be trusted and respected as a corporate citizen by local communities.”
-In response to requests from outside parties, we are working to enhance our communication with all stakeholders through seminars explaining our environmental activities (eco-commuting, baby turtle observation tour, sustainable beach campaign) and the dissemination of information via our environmental report and other CSR reports.
+In response to requests from outside parties, we are working to enhance our communication with all stakeholders through seminars explaining our environmental activities (eco-commuting, baby turtle observation tour, sustainable beach campaign) and the dissemination of information via our environmental report and other sustainability reports.

 Yamaha Motor has promoted eco-commuting initiatives since 2004.
 It now has 11 sites registered under the Excellent Eco-Commuting Business Site Accreditation System of Japan’s Ministry of Land, Infrastructure, Transport and Tourism (MLIT).
 The Company’s ongoing efforts were recognized by the Ministry, receiving an MLIT award for environmental protection excellence in the transport industry in December 2013.
 The 12 sites continue to be registered under this system.